cython/cython/docs/src/tutorial/strings.rst

 be declared as ``const`` (see :ref:`readonly_views`).
 If the byte input is actually encoded text, and the further processing should happen at the Unicode level, then the right thing to do is to decode the input straight away.
-This is almost only a problem in Python 2.x, where Python code expects that it can pass a byte string (:obj:`str`) with encoded text into a text API.
+This is almost only a problem in Python 2.x (only?), where Python code expects that it can pass a byte string (:obj:`str`) with encoded text into a text API.
 Since this usually happens in more than one place in the module's API, a helper function is almost always the way to go, since it